Monday, 30 April 2012

 A thousand and one stories?
 Some collections have as many – ancient tales that go back into the folklore of different Middle Eastern cultures, including some about historical figures who lived long after Sheherazade and her Caliph are supposed to have existed.
 But most tellings have only a selection.
 Ours probably included no more than twenty.
 Some I recall very clearly.
 Other stories have elements I remember or half-remember, like tricking the djinn back into the bottle, or the book whose pages are poisoned, or the Caliph who enters a house in disguise, is entertained, and nearly loses his life.
 I must have read those stories and then forgotten them.
 Or maybe I never did, but others like Umberto Eco and James Elroy Flecker did at some time and have served them up to me since, set like gems in stories of their own making.
 Running my eye down the list of a thousand titles, I’m surprised to see how few I can recognise.
 The Nights were part of my childhood, and yet what I have is only a small proportion of what is there.
 They are the piles upon piles of untouched treasures that I left behind me in the cave when I escaped with my little bag of jewels all those years ago.

-John Dickinson is also over at Fantabulous Fridays, Scribble City Central, this morning, talking about 'D for Devil' - I'm heading over there now!
+John is also blogging for Fantabulous Fridays, Scribble City Central, this morning, talking about 'D for Devil' - I'm heading over there now!

 Friday, 20 April 2012